 - Lesions in the bite area

-To start with, the venom just affects the area of the bite, but then it gradually it travels around the body via the lymphatic system, before getting into the bloodstream.
-Symptoms normally persist for 3 – 5 days maximum.
-It is extremely unlikely that a Widow bite will be fatal if the victim receives medical treatment.
+At first, the venom only affects the area of the bite.
+Over time, the poison gradually travels through the body via the lymphatic system, and eventually makes it into the bloodstream.
+Symptoms normally persist for three to five days.
+It is extremely unlikely that a widow bite will be fatal if the victim receives immediate medical treatment.

 Recluse Spiders in California

-Recluse spiders are nocturnal and like to hide away in dark places.
-They are seldom seen by humans.
-Bites usually occur when someone reaches or feels around in an area that they can’t see, or when someone puts on an old item of clothing that the spider was hiding in.
+Recluse spiders are generally timid and seldom seen by humans.
+Bites usually occur when someone feels around in an area that they can’t see or when someone puts on an old item of clothing that the spider was hiding in.

-The effects of a brown recluse bite can vary enormously, from virtually no effect, all the way up to death (in very rare instances).
+The effects of a recluse bite can vary enormously, from virtually no effect to death (in very rare instances).

-Symptoms of a bite typically start between 2 and 6 hours afterwards and can include:
+Symptoms of a bite typically start between two to six hours after receiving a bite.